 - Lack of visibility across operational activities

-It’s important to have resolved these challenges and problems before heading to the cloud.
-That’s why there’s not much point in starting the buying process by saying “it must be cloud….
-I’ve certainly found that when prospective clients start their conversation with me using the word “cloud” straight out of the gate, they’re going to need educating.
+It’s important to resolve these challenges and problems independently from a decision to go the cloud.
+That’s why there’s a danger in starting the buying process by saying “it must be cloud….”.
+We’ve have certainly found that when prospective clients start their conversation with “cloud” we have some work to do in understanding motivations.

-With that said, a hybrid cloud approach can save you replacing your current solution if “cloud” really is the driver.
-It’s also true that mobility has a lot to answer for, and I’d be the first to say a cloud solution really nails the requirements for those wanting to work anywhere they have access to the internet.
+Cloud has so many meanings, a hybrid cloud approach for example can save you replacing your current solution if “cloud” really is the driver.
+It’s also true that mobility is a factor as well and providing services to remote staff may be achieved without cloud at all.
+Of course, a cloud solution nicely meets the requirements for those wanting no internal infrastructure and less capital investment in architecture.

 It’s important to keep in mind that more often than not, your current solution can be hosted for you (i.e. a hybrid cloud solution).

-Modern software, while currently installed on your own infrastructure, doesn’t have to be replaced simply because someone wants a cloud solution.
-Of course as someone who sells new solutions, like many of my peers, we’d welcome the opportunity to replace our competitor’s products.
-However the less painful reality is that you can likely keep what you have and simply serve it to your business in a different way.
+Modern software, while currently installed on your own infrastructure, doesn’t have to be replaced simply because someone determines the need for a cloud solution.
+The reality of using a “pure cloud” application to meet your needs may involve some compromises which are not in the best interest of the business as a whole.
+The less painful option is that you can keep what you have and simply serve it to your business in a different way.

-For instance, we can now provide MYOB Greentree as a service without buyers having to procure licenses or infrastructure.
-The solution is cloud-based, and it ticks a lot of boxes.
-While the architecture wasn’t originally meant for cloud deployment, it’s a good option if you have MYOB Greentree and are getting serious about cloud solutions, as it’s:
+For instance, we now provide MYOB Greentree in the cloud without buyers having to procure or manage infrastructure.
+The solution is cloud-based, and it ticks so many boxes, not just the delivery mechanism.
+While the architecture wasn’t originally meant for cloud deployment, it’s a good option if you have MYOB Greentree and are looking for a cloud solution, as it’s:

 - A proven and mature platform